disq/ledcontrol/README.md

 - Off: Encoder disabled.
 - Yellow*: Encoder is primed to change the start colour on the colour wheel.
-- Orange*: Encoder is primed to change the end colour on the colour wheel.
+- Blue*: Encoder is primed to change the end colour on the colour wheel. (wip)
 - White/grey: You're changing the brightness.
 - Red: You're now changing the cycling speed.
 - Purple*: You're selecting an effect.

 In the `*` designated modes, cycling of colours is stopped with the first encoder click and the board LED is lit.
-Get out of the edit mode by pressing button A to re-enable.
+Get out of the edit mode by pressing the encoder in, to re-enable.

 Cycling remains as-is when you're changing brightness or speed.